rustybird/qubes-split-dm-crypt/README.md

   patterns, slowly saving some amount of decrypted data to the disk.

-- If the source VM/disk is compromised and successfully exploits the header DisposableVM using a malicious LUKS header, a known AES-XTS key could be sent to the device DisposableVM and used to present malicious device content to the destination VM to potentially exploit it as well. **Be suspicious if you do not see the expected filesystem data
+- If the source VM/disk is compromised and successfully exploits the header DisposableVM using a malicious LUKS1 header, a known AES-XTS key could be sent to the device DisposableVM and used to present malicious device content to the destination VM to potentially exploit it as well. **Be suspicious if you do not see the expected filesystem data